Examples of SWOT Analysis

 - I will be attending one of the most awaited marketing conferences in the marketing industry.
 It will be an opportunity for me to meet new people and enhance my networking.

 - The marketing head is due for maternity leave soon.
 It would be a learning opportunity for me to understand her work and take over her task while she is on leave.

 - My colleague Bucky Barnes has a much better style of delivery on the communication side.
 Bucky is in competition with me for the next level.

 - The business performance across the industry is not favorable due to the current global economic situation.
-This has resulted in the slow growth of the business which results in businesses cutting off staffs.
-Many businesses including my firm are planning further layoffs.
+It has resulted in the slow growth of the business, which results in businesses cutting off staff.
+Many businesses, including my firm, are planning further layoffs.

-This act of working as a team has made them serve their smaller clients in an effective and impressive manner.
-This, in turn, gives them an advantage over their competitor’s flaws in customer service.
+This act of working as a team has made them serve their smaller clients effectively and impressively.
+It, in turn, gives them an advantage over their competitor’s flaws in customer service.

-- SWOT analysis examples above provide gives a clear picture of the business and personal situations.
+- SWOT analysis above provides a clear picture of the business and personal situations.

-This has been a guide to SWOT Analysis Examples.
-Here we will provide you the detailed explanation with examples business and personal SWOT Analysis.
+This article has been a guide to SWOT Analysis Examples.
+Here we will provide you a detailed explanation of business and personal SWOT Analysis.
 You can learn more about finance from the following articles –